si-meone/DiskSpaceInformer/README.md

 1a - Intial commit a start

 1b - Added progress which is more accurate based on amount of files in total
+   - Added extra progress bar whilst scanning
+   - Avoid symlinks

 TODO
 ====

+- bad problem with sys folders on linux like /sys , /dev reporting as being huge.
 - think about block sizes on different Operating systems 4kb seems standard maybe I should check.
 - graphics or colors
 - should work on java 1.6 need to verify with a system that only has 1.6
 - folders take space as well

-- Add some threading or callbacks possibly, the user interface hangs on large folders e.g. c:\ on a resonably spec'd XP machine with 32gb of space used took 4 mins (the interface hung till it completed)
+- add some threading or callbacks possibly, the user interface hangs on large folders e.g. c:\ on a resonably spec'd XP machine with 32gb of space used took 4 mins (the interface hung till it completed)
 - tests
--
-- Cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on inux
+- cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on inux